rocketmlhq/rmldnn/tutorials/birds_image_classification/README.rst

 Running training
 ~~~~~~~~~~~~~~~~

-`rmldnn` is a code-free, high-performance tool for distributed deep-learning, and the entire flow can be defined
+**rmldnn** is a code-free, high-performance tool for distributed deep-learning, and the entire flow can be defined
 in a single configuration file.
-To perform transfer learning using rmldnn we first need to load our prepared model as well as we will also use our network architecture json file which tells about layers present in our model.
-We will assume following directory structure is maintained inside main folder:
+We will assume the following directory structure inside the main folder:

 .. code:: bash